campos20/campos20/README.md

 - I’m full stack developer at Yandeh.
 - I'm also a front-end developer at [World Cube Association](https://github.com/thewca/) (WCA).
-- And a Math professor at Pitágoras University, Uberlândia.
+- And a former Math professor.

 # Yandeh
 Well, all of my work at Yandeh is classified and I can't show you what is happening there, but I can tell you with what I work there.